The Winter Solstice – Family Yule Celebrations

 Around the time of the winter solstice get outside and soak up those few fleeting hours of daylight with a Yule walk.
 It’s a great opportunity to find your Yule log and greenery to decorate your home.
 Look for a dry fallen log in the woods or along the hedgerow.
 Traditionally this would be burned in the hearth for twelve days over the Winter Solstice.
 This was to encourage the sun to move and bring back warmer, longer days.
 A small piece of charred wood would then be kept back to start the fire the following Yule.
 If you don’t have a fire, or would prefer to return the wood to nature, then drill some holes to set candles in for your centrepiece.

-This was the precursor to the Advent Wreath, and is made by trusting hazel or willow twigs into a circle and decorate with evergreens.
+This was the precursor to the Advent Wreath, and is made by twisting hazel or willow twigs into a circle and decorate with evergreens.
 This represents the wheel of life, with the different evergreens all having their own meanings.
 Hang it on the door or lay flat as a table centrepiece and decorate with candles to banish the darkness.

 - Holly: The Holly King rules over the dark half of the year, from midsummer to Yule.
 It’s brought inside to protect the home, with its spiky leaves thought to repel unwanted spirits.

-- Ivy: A symbol of immortality, resurrection and rebirth.
+- Ivy: A symbol of immortality, resurrection, and rebirth.

 The Winter Solstice is a good time to write down what you have been grateful for over the past year.
 Each family member can write down their gratitudes and hang them on the Yule trees branch, or burn them during the ceremonial Yule fire.
 It’s a great time to think about aspects in your life that you may want to change in the coming year as a family.